mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 By default, the Galera Monitor will choose the node with the lowest `wsrep_local_index` value as the master.
 This will mean that two MaxScales running on different servers will choose the same server as the master.

+### Galera clusters and slaves replicating from it

+MaxScale 2.4.0 added support for slaves replicating off of Galera nodes.
+If a non-Galera server monitored by galeramon is replicating from a Galera node also monitored by galeramon, it will be assigned the `Slave, Running` status as long as the replication works.
+This allows read-scaleout with Galera servers without increasing the size of the Galera cluster.

 ## Configuration